This is the place where the product description will appear if a product has one.

 You’ll notice evidence of it in the milky yield of fall dandelion and burdock tinctures or the white liquid that oozes from their freshly cut roots.

 It’s a good time to shift our herbal preparations towards roots, as well.
 My daily tea transitions to reflect what’s in season around me.
 These teas also happen to be just what my body needs in preparation for winter.
 Instead of whimsical leaf and flower infusions, I begin making heartier decoctions by gently simmering roots and mushrooms alongside a warming spice.
-These plants are fortifying and they also support my immune system as we head towards cold and flu season.
+These plants are fortifying and they also support my immune system as we head towards the winter.

 Yesterday I threw fresh burdock root, astragalus, licorice, reishi and cardamom into a big pot alongside a pinch of cinnamon, simmered for an hour, and was left with a week’s worth of tea.
 I chose these plants to support healthy immunity, for grounding and to support all around resilience.
 A similar style formula but in tincture form that I also turn to is Immune Tonic.
 I couldn’t speak any more highly about this one, especially since its one of the only of its kind that you’ll find in your local wellness department.